sclero/sclero.github.com/_posts/2013-11-04-variables.md

 There are no raw measurements, the classification seems to be on observational variables.

+Some additional measurements that should be useful in assessing vasculature:

+- Current smoking information (is current smoker? number of cigs per day?) (affects vasculature?)
+- Telangiectasia
+- Calcinosis
+- Missing digits

 #### Questions

 - What variable is RP indicator stored in?
 - Are digital pitting scars, tip ulceration, and gangrene recorded explicitly in any variables?
 - Are there any low-level variables related to these conditions?

-## Variables that still need to be accounted for
+## Baseline variables

 - Scleroderma onset/date information
+  - History of RP (0,1), 9 is NA
+  - Date onset RP
+  - Date first symptom
+  - Date diagnosis

-- Demographic information
+- Demographic variables
+  - Sex
+  - Race

 - Smoking history
+  - Status (0=never, 1=former, 2=current)

 - Risk factors (family history, exposures, pulmonary hypertension)
+  - Twin?
+  - Family history of CTD?
+  - Family history Ssc?
+  - Family history of RP?
+  - Family history of SLE?
+  - Family history of Polymyositis?
+  - Family history of Sjogren's Syndrome?
+  - Family history of Rheumatoid Arth?

+- Serological variables (is this the best place for these variables?)
+- Event history (what is the best way to use this?)

+### Questions

+- What is the best way to incorporate family history?
+- Do serological variables make sense as baseline variables (don't change over time)?
+- What are important events to include from event history?
+- Are environmental exposures important indicators of decline in any particular organ systems?

+## Medications

 - Medications

+### Questions

+- Should we be clustering medications into function rather than individual identities?

+## Co-morbidities

+- Co-morbid factors

+### Questions

+- Are co-morbidities linked to certain organ systems?
+Which ones?
+- How do clinicians use co-morbidities when assessing trajectories?
+Does it explain away declining health?
+I.e. does it make scleroderma-related causes for decline less likely if there are co-morbidities?

+## Variables that still need to be accounted for

 - Three criteria types (ACR, CREST, Minor)
 - Scleroderma subtype
-- Missing digits
-- Current smoking information (is current smoker? number of cigs per day?) (affects vasculature?)
-- Co-morbid factors
-- Telangiectasia (skin?)
-- Calcinosis (skin?)
 - Pulmonary hypertension (is this the same as what is recorded in risk factors?
 Or is it based on current clinical measurements?)
-- History of myositis (muscle?)
-- Articular involvement (muscle?)
 - Endocrine (is this just another set of co-morbidities? does it influence interpretation of sero?)
 - Sicca complex
 - Health assessment questionaire (is this at all useful?)
 - BAL data (there are few patients with this info, is it useful?)

-- Serological data (where should this fit?
-This seems related to endocrine, how to bring into model?)
+### Questions

+- What is BAL recording?
+- What does endocrine binary variable tell us?
+- Why is sicca complex important?
+- Can HAQ data be used at all?
+It seems too far removed from the true measurements we're interested in modeling.
+- How are the criteria used?
+Is this primary a summary for clinicians?
-- Event history (what is the best way to use this?)
+- How is the scleroderma subtype used?